 With photographers, that mental image of the inspired artist is sometimes even stronger because it is assumed that all a photographer must do is keep pushing that shutter button until something magical happens.
 Perhaps in a fit of inspiration, the photographer figures out just how to create the perfect piece of art and with a few quick snaps, the job is done.

-However, that isn’t how art works.
+However, that isn’t how artworks.
 Any art, not just photography, but painting, writing and so forth.
 More often than not, the greatest works are those that took the most time.
-They are the works that the artist spent days, weeks or even years producing.
+They are the works that the artist spent days, weeks, or even years producing.

 In photography, a lot of that time is time spent waiting.
-Thinking, digesting, letting ideas coalesce and evolve.
+Thinking, digesting, and letting ideas coalesce and grow.
 What’s more, there are several points throughout the photographic process where you should find the time to wait, to let the image percolate in your mind, to give yourself the time to forget about it just enough that you can look at an image more critically.
 Let me show you the three stages of the photographic process where I find myself simply waiting and thinking.

 1. Think Before You Snap

 So, you’ve had an idea for a photograph that you’d like to make, or at least you think you have an idea.
 Now is the time to stop yourself, before you rush out to create the photograph.
 Ask yourself questions.
 Is this really the best idea?
 Is there another angle that you can approach this from?
-Have you thought of all the best ways to utilize your gear, your knowledge and all the other tools at your disposal?
+Have you thought of all the best ways to utilize your gear, your knowledge, and all the other tools at your disposal?

 Wait, think things over, let the idea cook, so to speak.
-Give yourself the needed time to go over various concepts, to distil and solidify the final image in your mind before you embark on the photo trip.
-This prevents you from wasting time in the field, from forgetting a lens or a piece of gear that you could use to really enhance the image.
+Give yourself the needed time to go over various concepts, to distill and solidify the final image in your mind before you embark on the photo trip.
+This prevents you from wasting time in the field, and from forgetting a lens or a piece of gear that you could use to really enhance the image.
 Who knows, you may even decide that the idea is not worthwhile after all — or better yet, you may decide two or three days after you developed the idea that you know of a few things that can take the image you intend to make from good to amazing.

 2. Take the Photo, then Wait Some More

 Once you’ve actually taken the image, now is a great time to wait for a little while longer.
 Go ahead and load the image on your computer.
 Do some basic processing like exposure correction or color correction.
-Then, let the image sit for a few days or a week before you delve into serious post processing.
+Then, let the image sit for a few days or a week before you delve into serious post-processing.

 Why?
 Because this process allows you to do two things.
 First, you’ll have a little bit of time to forget about the image, which means that you can sit down and look at it with a fresh perspective later on.
 This is important because as artists, we tend to get attached to our ideas.
 It is hard to be appropriately critical of an image when it is fresh and we are still in love with everything about the concept.
 So, let it sit, then come back to reevaluate.

-The second reason to wait before post processing is that this gives you some time to come up with additional ideas for things you can do in post.
+The second reason to wait before post-processing is that this gives you some time to come up with additional ideas for things you can do in post.
 Perhaps you originally decided that you were going to create an HDR image, but after a few days of the idea percolating, you decide that the image might really be better off as black and white.
 Who knows, you may even realize that you could have taken the photo slightly differently, so you end up heading back out to your subject material and starting over.
 Whatever the case may be, allow yourself the time to have these thoughts.

 3. Print the Photo and Live with It

 The last step of this process comes with the completion of the photograph.
-Once the post processing is done, once all of the ideation is over with, when everything is complete, print the image, then display it somewhere prominently where you can observe it daily over the next few weeks.
+Once the post-processing is done, once all of the ideation is over with, when everything is complete, print the image, then display it somewhere prominently where you can observe it daily over the next few weeks.
 It doesn’t necessarily have to hang on a wall but put it somewhere where you will see the image day in and day out.